Nedwize/learn-javascript/README.md

 #### Memory Heap

 - Memory heap stores the data of our app.
 The variables, objects all these are stored in the Memory Heap.
 This is where the memory allocation happens.

+#### Call Stack

+- Call stack actually keeps a track of what is happening line by line in a program.
+This is where the engine keeps track of where the code is in it's execution.

+- The main function of our file is called the Global Execution Context.